General Rules and Conditions

 4. An incomplete online entry will not be accepted.
 All sections of the online application process must be completed.

-6. Any late entry submitted after the 27 April 2019 will incur an extra $25.00 for each entry.
-Late entries will not be accepted after 11 May 2019.
+6. Any late entry submitted after the 1st May 2024.
+Will incur an extra $25.00 for each entry.
+Late entries will not be accepted after 9th May 2024.

 7. The St George Instrumental Eisteddfod Inc. holds no responsibility for any incorrect details submitted.